fback9911/radiant-resonance/src/data/blog/test-asd.md

 ### OG Image

 The default OG image will be placed if a post does not specify the OG image.
 Though not required,asd OG image related to the post should be specify in the frontmatter.
-The recommasdadasended size for OG image is **_1200 X 640_** px.
+The recommasdadasended 5646size for OG image is **_1200 X 640_** px.

 > Since AstroPaper v1.4.0, OG images will be generated automatically if not specified.
 Check out [the announcement](https://astro-paper.pages.dev/posts/dynamic-og-image-generation-in-astropaper-blog-posts/).